The secrets of Sheremetyevo International airport for frequent travellers

 Protection and control of personnel health condition

-The personnel involved in passenger service is provided with personal protective equipment.
+The airport personnel involved in passenger service is provided with personal protective equipment.

 Before starting work, airport staff undergoes a mandatory body temperature measurement procedure in 10 specialized service health centers.